almereyda/awesome-starred/README.md

 - [websync](https://github.com/furier/websync) - websync is intended to be an rsync manager, where rsync tasks can be added, scheduled and maintained in a sane manner.
 - [scramble](https://github.com/dcposch/scramble) - Secure email for everyone
 - [10er10](https://github.com/dready92/10er10) - One good thing about music, when it hits you feel no pain
 - [lutim](https://github.com/ldidry/lutim) - Let's Upload That Image !
+Read-only mirror of https://framagit.org/fiat-tux/hat-softwares/lutim
 - [mithril.js](https://github.com/MithrilJS/mithril.js) - A JavaScript Framework for Building Brilliant Applications
 - [laboard](https://github.com/jubianchi/laboard) - [UNMAINTAINED] A kanban board made for Gitlab.
 - [milestones](https://github.com/gr2m/milestones) - A Google GitHub backed Milestone thingy